mendix/docs/content/howto/mobile/deploying-native-app.md

 #### 6.2.2 Installing on a Device

 You can now deploy your app to your device.
-An easy way to do this is with Apple iTunes.
+An easy way to do this is with Apple's iTunes program.

 To install the *ipa* on your device, follow these steps: